 Despite the simplicity of the idea, its impact was huge.

 The strategy allowed Airbnb to tap into a market that was, at the time, far bigger than its own; a market that was formed in large part by the target customer (people after more “authentic” travel and accommodation experiences).

 Airbnb also benefited from carefully-crafted listings that stood out among the competition on Craigslist.
-In general, Airbnb listings were more personal, had better descriptions, and had higher-quality photos (something that’s been shown to boost the odds of a property being booked 2.5 times over).
+In general, Airbnb listings were more personal, had better descriptions, and had higher-quality photos, which significantly increases the odds of a property being booked.

 And get users to share their experiences